Avoiding Miscommunication in the Virtual Workplace

 “Video conferencing is face-to-face.
 We should be good, right?”
 Wrong.

 While it’s true that you can see everyone during virtual meetings, employees can only comprehend the information shown to them on the screen.
 This knowledge shows us how vital intentional communication is through your camera.
 Nonverbal gestures, body language, and tone of voice can all be conveyed over a camera if done right.
 How can you successfully relay these important nonverbal cues?
-Below are three tips on how you can mimic a face-to-face interaction and set your best foot forward on video conferencing.
+Below are three tips on mimicking a face-to-face interaction and setting your best foot forward on video conferencing.

 1. Maintain Good Posture